top of page

 FRESH COCONUTS FROM ANASTASIO

-We buy fresh coconuts from our neighbor Anastasio, who also gives us all the coconut husks left over from his harvests.
-These husks are essential for our soil protection systems, helping to retain moisture, enrich organic matter, and protect garden beds.
+We buy fresh coconuts from our neighbor Anastasio, a family-run business where coconuts are peeled by hand using traditional tools.
+Along with the coconuts, he shares the husks left over from each harvest.
+These husks are essential to our soil protection systems, helping retain moisture, build organic matter, and protect garden beds.
 In this way, a simple local product becomes an integral part of our ecological restoration practices.

 SAWDUST AND SCRAP WOOD FROM PLATANERA SIXAOLA